1882 AAA Championships

+Summary

 The weather in Stoke was fine without being too warm, and there was an almost entire absence of wind.
 But only almost, the final of the 100 yards was run into a slight headwind.
 Rain, that had threatened all afternoon, held off until the prizegiving when a few spots of rain fell.
 The prizes were presented by Mr. C. M. Campbell, the Mayor of Stoke.
 Crowds were much smaller than last year, with an estimated 4,000 spectators on the first day and around 800 on Monday for the ten miles.

 The programme of events was the same as last year with fourteen events for men only.
 The heats and finals all took place on one day with the exception of the 10 miles race which took place on the following Monday, 3 July, at the same venue.

 The track of the Stoke Victoria Athletic Club was a cinder path of 503 yards per lap, making it three and a half laps to one mile.
 The stadium layout included a separate straight sprint track, with a covered grandstand running the full length of the sprint track.
 The hurdles were set up on the grass infield, which was not considered up to championship standard and was thought to be in need of some watering and rolling.
 The start of the first event was delayed for half an hour by the absence of a pistol, and this point together with the condition of the infield, the lack of local advertising that had suppressed the attendance, these all reflected badly on the local organising committee.

 There were no foreign competitors among the entries.
 The Davin brothers from Ireland, who had greatly enhanced the championship in the past two years, did not appear.
 There was only one entry from Scotland, F. G. Westenra (Edinburgh Un.
 AC), and he did not appear, preferring instead to contest the Edinburgh University championship at Corstorphine the same day, where he finished second in the 100 yards.